17 Best Ecommerce CMS Platforms to Build Your Online Store

 Web stores in especially competitive niches can do well on Joomla.
 That’s because this free, open-source ecommerce CMS has built-in SEO features.
 Those features can help you automatically optimize your product pages and descriptions.
 You can also add extra apps to improve your SEO game even further.

-Overall, Joomla boosts a drag-and-drop interface where what you see is what you’ll get.
-It’s a great way to build a content-heavy site, such as one with both a blog and a store.
+Overall, Joomla boosts a builder with a drag-and-drop intuitive interface where what you see is what you’ll get.
+It’s a great way to build a content-heavy site, such as one with both a blog and an online store.
 To make your Joomla site e-commerce-friendly, add one (or more) of several extensions depending on what you need.

 Ecwid